Firoz Khan Noon: Negotiation for Gwadar

 Noon's ability to get Gwadar into the Federation, and settlement of political issues in the country generally, threatened President Mirza who saw him as an obstacle to Mirza obtaining absolute power.
 Noon tried to obtain a compromise with India regarding the Kashmir problem.

-A Satellite image of the Modern port of Gwadar, once in the hands of Muscat & Oman, now in the hands of Pakistan due to Feroz Khan Noon.
+A Satellite image of the Modern port of Gwadar, once in the hands of Muscat & Oman, now in the hands of Pakistan due to Firoz Khan Noon.

 In his memoirs, From Memory, Noon writes, "With Gwadar in foreign hands, I had felt we were living in a house in which the back room with another door, was occupied by a stranger who could, at any time, sell us out to a power inimical to Pakistan...".
-The wife of Feroz Khan Noon, Viqar-un-Nisa Noon, also played a large role in the accession of Gwadar to Pakistan.
+The wife of Firoz Khan Noon, Viqar-un-Nisa Noon, also played a large role in the accession of Gwadar to Pakistan.
 She visited London in 1956 to see the British Prime Minister Winston Churchill, and to lobby the British Parliament for their protectorate of Muscat and Oman to give custody of 'Gwadar Port' to Pakistan, and get approval from the House of Lords.

 Noon had not endorsed the presidential re-election of Mirza as the three-party coalition had been negotiating their own president to replace Mirza in 1958.
 At midnight on 7/8 October 1958, Mirza imposed martial law in a coup d'état against his own party's government, effectively dismissing his own appointed Prime Minister to usurp all political power into his own hands.

 Later and personal life, and death

 After the 1958 Pakistani coup d'état, Noon retired from national politics and became a political writer.
 He authored five books on the history of India and issues pertaining to law and politics in Pakistan.

-Noon was married to Viqar-un-Nisa Noon, an Austrian, who was a prominent politician and a social worker by profession.
+Noon was married twice.
+He had five children from his first wife.
+In 1944, he married Viqar-un-Nisa Noon, an Austrian-born social worker.
 He died on 7 December 1970 in his ancestral village of Nurpur Noon, Sargodha District, where he is buried.